ohlava/Fire-Spread/README.md

 None.

 ## Project Status
-The project is in active development with the aim to include more features, simplify current proccesses etc.
+The project is in active development with the aim to include more features, simplify and speed up current proccesses etc.